cwtowns/collier/README.md

 ![user interface](https://i.imgur.com/jdm1sJf.png)

 Miner status will change colors depending on configured thresholds in the front end application.
-These settings can be configured in the front end install location.
-Reach out if you need to do this.
-Currently having problems determining the UWP install location post reinstall.
+These settings can be configured in the front end app data location.
+Figuring this out on UWP is not straight forward.
+On my system it is under %LOCALAPPDATA% in a directory with the guid the package was installed under.
+After installing and running the front end, navigate to this directory and sort by date created and that's likely the app.
+Under that location you have:
+* LocalState\config.json - threshold settings
+* LocalState\theme.json - coloring
+* LocalState\logs\ - front end app log files

 ## Thoughts on React Native for Windows
 * They need better debuggging documentation.
 For example: